aredn/documentation/arednGettingStarted/advanced_config.rst

   The Link Quality penalty that is imposed on calculations if a remote node does not respond to a ping request.
 The default value is 5 percent.
 This setting may be helpful for cases when a link would otherwise be marked *active* but the remote node is currently unreachable on the network.

 RTS Threshold
-  The packet size in bytes before using RTS/CTS when hidden nodes are detected.
+  The packet size in bytes triggering RTS/CTS when LQM detects hidden nodes.

 User Blocked Nodes
   A comma-separated list of MAC addresses which you desire to block from your neighbors list.
 This feature allows you to "blacklist" specific nodes.
 RF nodes are blocked by their Wifi MAC address, while DtD nodes are blocked by their LAN MAC address.
 MAC addresses are typically entered as uppercase characters with the hex pairs separated by colons.